SMKH-PRO/ReactNative_CodePush_Template/readme.md

 2. Build a different environment of code push release .

+3. Multiple enviornment support (Prod, Stage, UAT, Dev).

-3. Sentry (sentry.io) Setup (It will send you emails when there's a critical error found on the production app)
+4. Sentry (sentry.io) Setup (It will send you emails when there's a critical error found on the production app)

-4. Complete error handling (App won't just close/crash on critical error but will show a responsive error page with a button to re-launch the application) .
+5. Complete error handling (App won't just close/crash on critical error but will show a responsive error page with a button to re-launch the application) .

-5. Completely responsive basic UI components that are required in every app (such as Buttons)
+6. Completely responsive basic UI components that are required in every app (such as Buttons)

-6. Typed Hooks (
+7. Typed Hooks (
 useSelector, useDispatch, useTheme, more to come) .

-7. Complete redux integration with persisting and proper typescript types.
+8. Complete redux integration with persisting and proper typescript types.

-8. Integration of secure storage for saving confidential information like tokens
+9. Integration of secure storage for saving confidential information like tokens

-9. Navigation configured with an easily editable array of objects where you can define which route to show on auth and which to hide.
+10. Navigation configured with an easily editable array of objects where you can define which route to show on auth and which to hide.

-10. Translation support for multilingual apps.
+11. Translation support for multilingual apps.

-11. Configured with best eslint and typescript settings for react-native.
+12. Configured with best eslint and typescript settings for react-native.

-12. Redux managed useTheme Hook, easily use or change App's whole theme, such as programmatically changing to nightmode.
+13. Redux managed useTheme Hook, easily use or change App's whole theme, such as programmatically changing to nightmode.

-13. Last but not least, a clean folder structure and best practices are followed throughout the code.
+14. Last but not least, a clean folder structure and best practices are followed throughout the code.